Avtesh29/HTTP-Forward-Caching-Proxy/README.md

 ./httpproxy 1234 FIFO 3
 ```
 This runs the proxy on port 1234 using a FIFO cache of size 3.

 ---

-## 🧠 How It Works
-1. Accepts a client connection
-2. Parses the request (expects format: GET http:<area>//host:port/uri HTTP/1.1\r\n\r\n)
-4. Checks cache:
-   - If hit: returns cached response with Cached: True header
-   - If miss: connects to destination server, forwards request, stores and returns response
-5. Eviction:
-   - If cache is full, evicts according to FIFO or LRU
-6. Returns the response to the client

----